-This manual is designed to assist you with the operation of the Stryker Model 1125 Prime Series Stretcher.
+This manual is designed to assist you with the operation of the Stryker Model 1125 Prime SeriesTM stretcher.
 Read this manual thoroughly before using the equipment or beginning maintenance on it.
-To ensure safe operation of this equipment, it is recommended that methods and procedures be established for educating and training staff on the safe operation of this stretcher.
+To ensure safe operation of this equipment, it is recommended that methods and procedures be established for educating and training staff on the safe operation of this unit.